-There is also of course another pairing for Batman that people love and that is with Catwoman/Selina Kyle.
-In several incarnations there has been a relationship of some sorts between Batman/Catwoman (such as in Burton’s Batman Returns, in Nolan’s abysmal – in my opinion – The Dark Knight Rises and of course in the comics).
+There is also, of course, another pairing for Batman that people love, and that is with Catwoman/Selina Kyle.
+In several incarnations there has been a relationship of some sorts between Batman and Catwoman (such as in Burton’s Batman Returns, in Nolan’s abysmal – in my opinion – The Dark Knight Rises and, of course, in the comics).
 In the Golden Age Batman comics, Batman and Catwoman fell in love, got married and had a daughter who also became a superhero.
-Again I get it, but this was the Golden Age of comics and characters weren’t as deeply complex or written as they are now.
-When it comes to modern-day Batman, the pairing of Batman/Catwoman is completely senseless.
+Again I get it, but this was the Golden Age, and characters weren’t as deeply complex or written as they are now.
+When it comes to modern-day Batman, the pairing of Batman and Catwoman is completely senseless.
 A) Batman doesn’t allow himself to have romantic relationships.
 B) Batman would not fall for Catwoman.
 Bruce Wayne is a brilliant billionaire globe travelling superhero.
 If he was going to fall in love it isn’t going to be with some idiotic cat burglar whose greatest weapon is a slutty costume.
 Yes, I know it’s not her fault, it is mostly men who are doing the art.
 The only reason this relationship still exists or is hinted at is because of its history.

 This brings us to the main point of this debate: Batman and Wonder Woman.
 I’ll admit the last superhero one might expect to be a good match for Wonder Woman is the dark, grim and unlucky-in-love Batman, which is perhaps why Joe Kelly decided to explore such a relationship during his 2003-2004 run on JLA.
 During the storyline “The Obsidian Age,” the Justice League journeyed into the ancient past in order to save a time-lost Aquaman.
 While there, Batman and Wonder Woman prepared to fight their enemies to the death and, before doing so, they surprised one another (and a lot of readers) by sharing a kiss.
 Once all the resurrection, time-travel, villain-fighting and day-saving was out the way, the two put off having to talk about their kiss for awhile, with Batman being the more reluctant of the two, even standing Wonder Woman up on at least one occasion.
 (Which, yes, kind of dick move on his part.)